-See Figure 20: Estimated housing costs versus household income for renter households in electoral area E.
+See Figure 20: Estimated housing costs versus household income for renter households in electoral area I.

-This analysis suggests that 46% of electoral area E's renter households are in core housing need and 21% are in extreme core housing need.
-This is considerably worse than the rates reported in the previous few Censuses (29% in 2006, 39% in 2011, and 36% in 2016).
+This analysis suggests that 55% of electoral area I's renter households are in core housing need and 27% are in extreme core housing need.
+This is considerably worse than the rate reported in the 2006 Census (27%) but equal to the rate reported in the 2016 Census.
+The 2011 Census shows no renters in housing need, probably erroneously.